bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 ---
 title: Coding Convention as Code with ArchUnit
 date: 2025-02-28
 description: Explore how to automate coding conventions using ArchUnit in Java projects.
-This blog explains how to set up ArchUnit, define architectural rules, and overcome common challenges, ensuring a cleaner, more consistent codebase.
+This blog explains how to set up ArchUnit, define coding conventions, and overcome common challenges, ensuring a cleaner, more consistent codebase.
 ---
 ## Why Conventions Matter